Applicant FAQs

 Q: Who reviews my application?

-A: The Scott M. Johnson Fellows Executive Committee will be asked to present recommendations to the Foundation from among the pool of applicants.
-Due consideration will be given to diversity of gender, political, regional, social and educational backgrounds.
-The final decision on Delegates will be made by the Foundation.
+A: The USJLP Candidate Review Committee comprised of Fellows (alumni) of the Program is asked to present recommendations to the Foundation from among the pool of applicants.
+In addition to striving for wide sector representation, due consideration is also given to diversity of gender, race, ethnicity, age, political, regional, social, and educational background representation in each USJLP class.
+Final decisions on Delegates are made by the Foundation.

 Q: How many people are accepted each year?

-A: We aim to have an even number of first and second year Delegates for a total of 40 participants at each conference.
-Therefore each year there are approximately 10 open spots on both the American and Japanese sides.
-However, the number does vary depending on various circumstances and the exact number of open spots is typically not known until after the application deadline.
+A: We aim to have an even number of first and second year Delegates for a total of approximately 40 Delegate participants at each conference.
+Therefore, each year there are approximately 10 openings each for Americans and Japanese Delegates, to create a first-year cohort size of approximately 20 Delegates.
+The number of openings in any given year is, however, highly dependent on various circumstances and the exact number is typically not known until after the application deadline.

 US-Japan Leadership Program Membership